-Unfortunately the park's location attracts a lot of vandalism to the playground equipment.
+Unfortunately the park's location attracts alot of vandalism to the playground equipment.
 This is of major concern and discourages use and visits from other than local residents.
-Therefore, as a Destination Playground within the City's Major Parks, the adventure playground warrants special attention.
+Therefore, as a Destination Playground within the Cities Parks, the adventure playground warrants special attention.